orbitalquark/textadept/doc/06_AdeptEditing.md

 ### Virtual Space Mode

 Pressing `Ctrl+Alt+Shift+V` (`^⇧V` in Mac OSX | none in curses) enables and disables Virtual space (freehand) mode.
-When enabled, line endings do not restrict caret movement.
+When virtual space is enabled, the caret may move into the space past the ends of lines.

 ### Overwrite Mode